spilliams/sparrowlike/README.md

 ------------

 So you want some panning table cells?
-Like the ones on the Sparrow app?
+Like the ones on the [Sparrow app](http://sparrowmailapp.com/)*?
 (Similar to the ones on Twitter, but those use a swipe gesture, not a pan gesture.
 There are a [few differences](http://developer.apple.com/library/ios/#documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/GestureRecognizers/GestureRecognizers.html#//apple_ref/doc/uid/TP40009541-CH6-SW12)).

 Oh you really wanted swipe?
-Ok look [here](https://github.com/boctor/idev-recipes/tree/master/SideSwipeTableView) or [here](https://github.com/lukeredpath/LRSlidingTableViewCell).
+Ok look [here](https://github.com/boctor/idev-recipes/tree/master/SideSwipeTableView) or [here](https://github.com/lukeredpath/LRSlidingTableViewCell) for submoduleable frameworks.
 Otherwise follow me!

 Another Disclaimer: note that the likeness to Sparrow's app ends at the cell panning.
 This demo does not cover the table panning that Sparrow has.

 All the code I describe below is provided in this here repository, free of charge and free in speech.
-If you have problems with it [open an issue](https://github.com/spilliams/sparrowlike/issues/new).
+If you have questions on, concerns about or problems with it [open an issue](https://github.com/spilliams/sparrowlike/issues/new).

 ##Overview